Who is Karen Friedman Agnifilo? Top New York attorney Luigi Mangione retained

 Who is Karen Friedman Agnifilo?
-Top New York attorney Luigi Mangione retained for legal defence
+Top New York attorney Luigi Mangione retained for legal defense

 Mangione faces second-degree murder charge over shooting of UnitedHealthcare CEO Brian Thompson

-Luigi Mangione has retained a top New York attorney for his legal defence in connection with the shooting of UnitedHealthcare CEO Brian Thompson.
+Luigi Mangione has retained a top New York attorney for his legal defense in connection with the shooting of UnitedHealthcare CEO Brian Thompson.

-The executive, 50, was gunned down outside the New York Hilton in Midtown Manhattan on 4 December.
+The Independent understands that Karen Friedman Agnifilo has been officially retained to represent Mangione, 26, in New York, after the executive, 50, was gunned down outside the New York Hilton in Midtown Manhattan on 4 December.

-Following a massive week-long manhunt, Mangione, 26, was arrested after being seen eating a meal inside a McDonald’s in Altoona, Pennsylvania, on Monday morning, with an employee calling the tip into police.
+Following a massive week-long manhunt, the shooting suspect was arrested after being seen eating a meal inside a McDonald’s in Altoona, Pennsylvania, on Monday morning, with an employee calling the tip into police.

 The 26-year-old is currently being held in a Pennsylvania jail without bond as he fights extradition to New York where he faces a second-degree murder charge.
 He has also been charged with gun law violations in Pennsylvania.